Parassingh-90/PYTHON-PROGRAMMING-LAB-polymorphism/storyboard/README.md

 D. First declared definition of overloaded method<br>
 E. None of the above<br>

-##### 2.5 Allow pitfalls:
-The pitfalls are designed to clear the misconceptions or incorrect knowledge about the concept of Polymorphism and method overloading in python.
-Student may get confused about the working of method overloading.
-Scenario based questions shall be asked in order to remove all the misconceptions.<br>

 Q. What will happen if signature of called method doesn't match with any overloaded method?<br>
 A. Execution of definition with most similar signature<br>
 B. No Output<br>
 <b>C. Error</b><br>
 D. None of the above<br>

-Q. What is the reason behind the execution of different definition of overloaded method?<br>
-<b>A. Number of Parameters</b><br>
-B. Order of definition of overloaded method<br>
-C. Both can be a reason<br>
-D. None of the above<br>
+##### 2.5 Allow pitfalls:
+The pitfalls are designed to clear the misconceptions or incorrect knowledge about the concept of Polymorphism and method overloading in python.
+Student may get confused about the working of method overloading.
+Scenario based questions shall be asked in order to remove all the misconceptions.<br>

 ##### 2.6 Conclusion: